 What to Expect at Your Office Visit

 The provider will perform a physical exam and ask questions about your medical history.
-The physical exam with include an emphasis on the pelvic area.
+The physical exam will include a pelvic exam.

 Questions about the bleeding may include: